Quick links to:

 Exempted from paying social security contributions

-If you’re exempted from paying your social security contributions for one or more quarters in 2020, your VSPSS premiums won't be tax deductible this year.
+If as a result of Covid-19 you are exempted from paying social security contributions for one or more quarters of 2020 and/or 2021, then your VSPSS premiums won't be tax-deductible that year.

 The coronavirus crisis forced my business to pay me less or nothing for several months in 2020 and I was eligible for Covid-19 replacement income ( crisisoverbruggingsrecht/droit passerelle de crise) for the self-employed, are the contributions that my business paid into my supplementary pension plan still tax-deductible as a business expense?